How scientists are using supercomputers to combat COVID-19

 Hewlett Packard Enterprise

-Some of Hewlett Packard Enterprise’s (HPE) work is through the Consortium, while the rest is directly with a number of customers and partners.
-As a result of its acquisition of Cray in September 2019 for approximately $1.3 billion, the company claims it now has the most supercomputers and HPC systems in use by leading research centers.
+Some of Hewlett Packard Enterprise’s (HPE) work is done through the Consortium, while the rest is focused on a number of customers and partners.
+As a result of its acquisition of Cray in September 2019 for approximately $1.3 billion, HPE claims it now has more supercomputers and HPC systems in use than any leading research center.

 “High-performance computing is more powerful today than it’s ever been, and its massive computing power — along with other advanced capabilities — has significantly transformed drug discovery,” said Peter Ungaro, former Cray CEO and head of HPE’s HPC and mission-critical systems group, in a statement.
-“Supercomputing and HPC systems unlock greater potential for AI and machine learning applications, and when applied to 3D modeling and simulations, dramatically accelerates time-to-insight and increases scientific outcomes.
-Our work within the consortium provides the researchers with HPC capabilities they wouldn’t normally have access to independently, to help fast track the discovery of a cure for the pandemic.”
+“Supercomputing and HPC systems unlock greater potential for AI and machine learning applications, and when applied to 3D modeling and simulations, dramatically [accelerate] time-to-insight and [increase] scientific outcomes.
+Our work within the consortium provides the researchers with HPC capabilities they wouldn’t normally have access to independently to help fast-track the discovery of a cure for the pandemic.”

 Drug design research

-In partnership with Microsoft.
-HPE is working with a team at the University of Alabama in Hunstville (UAH) to supply its Sentinel supercomputer through the Azure cloud.
+In partnership with Microsoft, HPE is working with a team at the University of Alabama in Huntsville (UAH) to supply its Sentinel supercomputer through the Azure cloud.
 With the supercomputer, along with a team of dedicated HPE experts, it’s supporting various stages of the drug design process at UAH.

-The researchers are employing a molecular docking approach, which is a kind of bioinformatic modeling that involves the interaction of two or more molecules to yield a stable combination.
-Drawing on a large, open set of natural products found in plants, fungi, the sea, and animals, Sentinel is performing calculations to determine how natural compounds interact with COVID-19’s protein.
+The researchers are employing a molecular docking approach, a kind of bioinformatic modeling that involves the interaction of two or more molecules to yield a stable combination.
+Drawing on a large, open set of natural products found in plants, animals, fungi, and the sea, Sentinel is performing calculations to determine how natural compounds interact with COVID-19’s protein.
 Previously, 20,000 molecular dockings could be improved against a protein target in seven or eight minutes, versus the full 24 hours it used to take.
 Now, the research team can perform as many as 1.2 million molecular dockings per day.

-Elsewhere, HPE is supporting the work of the Lawrence Livermore National Laboratory with the Theta supercomputer, which is housed at the Argonne Leadership Computing Facility.
+Elsewhere, HPE is supporting work at the Lawrence Livermore National Laboratory with the Theta supercomputer, which is housed at the Argonne Leadership Computing Facility.
 The researchers’ goal is to apply AI to accelerate the process of simulating billions of molecules from a database of drug candidates.
 They’ve narrowed down the number of potential candidates from 1040 to a set of 20, and they’ve tapped Catalyst — an HPE-powered HPC cluster that generates predictions like experimental and structural biology data — to improve outcomes and speed up discovery.

 HPE is also collaborating with France’s National Center for Scientific Research and GENCI to arm scientists at the Sorbonne University in Paris with GENCI’s Jean Zay supercomputer, which HPE designed.
 The team is using Jean Zay to optimize the Tinker-HP software, an approach to parallel computing enabled by multiple graphics cards and designed to simulate at the level of atoms for large biological molecules.
-Tinker-HP simultaneously performs a range of data-intensive calculations to create 3D simulations of molecular interactions faster and at high resolutions.
+Tinker-HP simultaneously performs a range of data-intensive calculations to create 3D simulations of molecular interactions faster and at high resolutions than would otherwise be possible.

 Contributions from the private sector